-Oceania Cruises and Azamara Club Cruises are both under-the-radar cruise lines with a passionate following but not a ton of mass-market awareness.
-Both are upscale lines with small ships, and cater to the older traveler who's more interested in destination immersion on a comfortable, uncrowded ship than nonstop activity and varied evening entertainment.
+Oceania Cruises and Azamara are both under-the-radar cruise lines with passionate followings but not a ton of mass-market awareness.
+Both are upscale lines with small ships and cater to the older traveler who's more interested in destination immersion on a comfortable, uncrowded ship than nonstop activity and varied evening entertainment.
 Not only do the two lines have a similar take on cruising but they actually use sister ships, which are former Renaissance Cruises vessels (known to fans as "R-class ships").

 Oceania cruises has a fleet of six: four 684-passenger, R-class ships (Insignia, Nautica, Regatta and Sirena), which are all former Renaissance Cruises vessels, and two 1,250-passenger, O-class ships (Marina and Riviera), which were custom-built for the line in 2011 and 2012, respectively.

-The Azamara Club Cruises fleet is half the size of Oceania's.
+The Azamara fleet comprises four ships.
 It consists of the 690-passenger Azamara Journey and Azamara Quest, and 702-passenger Azamara Pursuit, which joined the fleet in 2018.
-All three ships are also former Renaissance Cruises vessels, and they are nearly identical to Oceania's R-class ships in terms of layout.
+The line also is adding the former Pacific Princess to its fleet.
+All four ships are also former Renaissance Cruises vessels, and they are nearly identical to Oceania's R-class ships in terms of layout.

 Both lines have, of course, refurbished and redesigned the ships to their own style.
 Azamara Journey and Quest underwent dramatic makeovers in 2016, and Pursuit was extensively updated when it joined the fleet in 2018.
+The yet-unnamed new ship, likewise, will see changes before it's introduced.
 Oceania's Riviera was refurbished in 2015, and Marina was done in 2016.

-In 2018, Oceania embarked on its OceaniaNEXT initiative, which is pumping $100 million into the refurbishment of its R-class ships: Insignia (launching December 2018), Sirena (launching May 2019), Regatta (launching September 2019) and Nautica (launching June 2020).
-The updates will include redesigned staterooms and suites, updated restaurant decor, and refreshed bars and lounges.
+In 2018, Oceania embarked on its OceaniaNEXT initiative, which is pumped $100 million into the refurbishment of its R-class ships: Insignia, Sirena and Regatta have all been refurbished, and Nautica is set to undergo significant changes as well.
+The updates include redesigned staterooms and suites, updated restaurant decor, and refreshed bars and lounges.